Shopify/shipit-engine/docs/review_stacks.md

   Shipit::ProvisioningHandler.register(KubernetesProvisioningHandler)
 end
 ```
-The custom `KubernetesProvisioningHandler` can the  be used in a project's `shipit.yml`:
+The custom `KubernetesProvisioningHandler` can then be used in a project's `shipit.yml`:

 ```yaml
 # <path-to-managed-appliction>/shipit.yml